linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.10.2022 (announcement)
+- We will release a major update for our clouds in the coming weeks.

 ### 23.10.2022 (announcement Biospreed)
 - The two new plugins for **Biospreed** are now freely available for every user.